brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### San Ignacio

-San Ignacio was a rugged inland base, hostorically used for extracting mahogony and gum trees.
+San Ignacio is a rugged inland town, historically used for extracting mahogony and gum trees.
 It's now known for jungle adventures, caving expeditions, and off grid Mayan ruins that offer a wilder contrast to Belize’s Caribbean coast.
-Most people bus through it on route to Guatemala, but I was glad to spend time here.
+Most people pass through on route to Guatemala, but I was glad to spend time here, joined by Molly & Martine who I'd met in Bacalar & Caye Caulker.
+The town is  quiet, with nice markets and restauraunts.

-Cahal Pech, Green Iguana Conservation Project
+I visited the Mayan ruins of Cahal Pech which are very impressive, before I was hit wiith biblical rain!
+The Iguana Conservation Project is a nice visit too, learning about the overpopulated Red Iguana that eats walls and foundations, contrasted to the endangered Green Iguana which struggles to survive alongside.
+The babies are exceptionally tiny, and the tails are like razors.

+Despite being tiny, Belize has thousands of caves, with over 90% containing Mayan artefacts like pottery.
+So much so that it's been deemed impossible to remove to museums.
+It's thought

+Actun Tunichil Muknal)

 <p align="center" width="100%">
     <img width="400" src="/images/bpca8.jpeg">